HowToDoInJava

 }

 Above for-loop will create a variable called index in the global scope.
-If someone else happened to also be using a global index variable, then you’ve just overwritten their variable.
+If some other code is also using a variable named 'index' variable, then we’ve just overwritten that other variable as well.

-To avoid giving the variable global scope, you must use the var keyword in your variable declaration.
+To avoid giving the variable global scope, we must use the var keyword in the variable declaration.

-let keyword is very similar to var keyword – with more restrict in scoping.
+The let keyword is very similar syntax to the var keyword – but it is more restrict in the scoping.

 function fun()